-SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets efficient design, local sourcing of food, goods, materials.
-Encourage the re- use/enhancement (to high standards of sustainable resource-efficient design) of existing buildings and minimise the need for new build.
-Encourage the use of clean technologies and water minimisation techniques.
+SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets efficient design, local sourcing of food, goods, materials. • Encourage the reuse/enhancement (to high standards of sustainable resource-efficient design) of existing buildings and minimise the need for new build. • Encourage the use of clean technologies and water minimisation techniques.
 Agricultural land usage by quality Measure the number of hectares of best and most versatile soil lost through development.
-Population • To improve the health and well-being of the population. • Value, protect, enhance or restore the landscape quality of Herefordshire, Value, enhance and protect natural environmental assets including AONB's, historic landscapes, open spaces, parks and gardens and their Number of developments meeting and surpassing national design No specific targets identified.
+Population To improve the health and well-being of the population.
+Value, protect, enhance or restore the landscape quality of Herefordshire, Value, enhance and protect natural environmental assets including AONB's, historic landscapes, open spaces, parks and gardens and their Number of developments meeting and surpassing national design No specific targets identified.

-SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets including its rura and open space settings.
-Encourage local stewardship of local environments, for example by promoting best practices in agricultural management.
-Ensure that environmental impacts caused by mineral operations and the transport of minerals are minimised.
-Promote the use of rural areas and open space by all, encourage easy non-car based access, and accommodate the needs of disabled users.
+SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets including its rural areas and open spaces. settings. • Encourage local stewardship of local environments, for example by promoting best practices in agricultural management. • Ensure that environmental impacts caused by mineral operations and the transport of minerals are minimised. • Promote the use of rural areas and open space by all, encourage easy non-car based access, and accommodate the needs of disabled users.
 The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of locally important buildings within a conservation area.
-N/A Soil To conserve soil resources and quality Minimise local and global pollution and protect or enhance environmental resources.
-Minimise water, air, soil, groundwater, noise and light pollution from current activities and the potential for such pollution.
+N/A Soil global pollution and protect or enhance environmental Minimise water, air, soil, groundwater, noise and light pollution from current activities and the potential for such pollution.
 Percentage of all new development completed on previously developed land.
 To increase the number of homes built on PDL in line with the provisions of national planning policy.